 Serve piping hot with crumbled pieces of good quality feta cheese and a loaf of warm baked french bread.

-Cream of Fresh Cauliflower Soup
+Cream of Fresh Cauliflower Soup (pictured above)

 1 head cauliflower, stalk and leaves removed, cut in small pieces